Flow Equivariant World Models: Memory for Partially Observed Dynamic Environments: Flow Equivariant World Models

 \subsection{Generalized Flow Equivariance}

-\paragraph{Flow Equivariance.} Recently, \cite{keller2025flowequivariantrecurrentneural} introduced the concept of flow equivariance, extending existing `static' group equivariance to time-parameterized sequence transformations (`flows'), such as 2d visual motion.
-These flows are generated by vector fields $\nu$, and written as $\psi_t(\nu) \in G$.
-The flow $\psi_t(\nu)$ maps from some initial group element $g_0$ to a new element $g_t$ (i.e. $\psi_t(\nu) \cdot g_0 = g_t$), and we can therefore informally think of $\psi_t(\nu)$ as a time-parameterized group element when $g_0$ is fixed.
-For example, if we think of $\nu$ as a particular velocity, then $\psi_t(\nu)$ corresponds to the spatial displacement resulting from integrating $\nu$ for $t$ time.
-Formally, a flow $\psi_t(\nu): \mathbb{R} \times \mathfrak{g} \rightarrow G $ is a subgroup of a Lie group $G$, generated by a corresponding Lie algebra element $\nu \in \mathfrak{g}$, and parameterized by a single value $t \in \mathbb{R}$ often interpreted as time.
-A sequence-to-sequence model $\Phi$, mapping from $(f_0,\dots,f_T)\mapsto(y_0,\dots,y_T)$ is then said to be flow equivariant if, when the input sequence undergoes a flow, the output sequence also transforms according to the action of a flow, i.e.
+Flow equivariance extends existing `static' group equivariance to time-parameterized sequence transformations (`flows'), such as 2D visual motion \citep{keller2025flowequivariantrecurrentneural}.
+These flows are generated by vector fields $\nu$, and written as $\psi_t(\nu) \in G$ (often dropping the dependence on $\nu$ to avoid clutter).
+The flow $\psi_t$ maps from some initial group element $g_0$ to a new element $g_t$ (i.e. $\psi_t(\nu) \cdot g_0 = g_t$) by following the vector field for $t$ timesteps.
+Formally, a flow $\psi_t(\nu): \mathbb{R} \times \mathfrak{g} \rightarrow G$ is a subgroup of a Lie group $G$, generated by a corresponding Lie algebra element $\nu \in \mathfrak{g}$, and parameterized by a value $t \in \mathbb{R}$ often interpreted as time.

-where the action of the flow on a signal $f_t$ over the group $G$ is defined as the left action: $\psi_t(\nu) \cdot f_t(g) := f_t(\psi_t(\nu)^{-1} \cdot g)$.
-In the case of partial observability, we can modify Equation \ref{eqn:flow_eq_orig} to describe flow transformations acting on a global world state, rather than directly on observations, since objects can move while unobserved and flow equivariant world models should still represent this action faithfully.
-Formally, we can express this by adding an additional observation function $\mathcal{O}(w_i)$ which maps from the global world state ($w_i$) to the agent's current view $(f_i)$, and redefining flow equivariance with respect to this world state: